acassen/keepalived/doc/source/configuration_synopsis.rst

-state                       specify the instance state in standard use Interface                   specify the network interface for the instance to run on                string mcast_src_ip                specify the src IP address value for VRRP adverts IP header lvs_sync_daemon_inteface    specify the network interface for the LVS sync_daemon to run on         string virtual_router_id           specify to which VRRP router id the instance belongs                    numerical priority                    specify the instance priority in the VRRP router                        numerical advert_int                  specify the advertisement interval in seconds (set to 1)                numerical
+state                       specify the instance state in standard use Interface                   specify the network interface for the instance to run on                string mcast_src_ip                specify the src IP address value for VRRP adverts IP header lvs_sync_daemon_interface   specify the network interface for the LVS sync_daemon to run on         string virtual_router_id           specify to which VRRP router id the instance belongs                    numerical priority                    specify the instance priority in the VRRP router                        numerical advert_int                  specify the advertisement interval in seconds (set to 1)                numerical